-Registration for Spring 2017 courses will be open from October 31, 2016 through November 18, 2016.
-(After November 18, there will be a $90 late-registration fee will go into effect (not applicable to new students).
+Registration for Spring 2018 courses will be open October 30 – November 10, 2017.
+Please note: two weeks only.
+After November 10, a $90 late-registration fee will go into effect (not applicable to new students).
 The spring course list is available here, and registration forms are available on the Forms page.
 Please note that there is a separate form for auditors who are EI alumni.

 Students may register in person or by mail, fax, or attached scan.
 See instructions on the registration form.